Rotary Outreach Myeloma Program

 All support group meetings are led by professionally qualified Myeloma Australia nurses.

-The Rotary Club of Camberwell has been engaged with Myeloma Australia since it began twenty years ago.
-There has been a Camberwell Rotarian on their board at all times.
+The Rotary Club of Camberwell has been engaged with Myeloma Australia since it began more than twenty-five years ago.

 The close relationship with Myeloma Australia provides unique insights into the challenges of servicing the myeloma community and a unique opportunity for a shared Rotary venture at a time when Rotary club funds are limited by the effects of the Covid-19 pandemic.